rainagupta18/Medical-Diagnosis-System/README.md

     symptom(chest_pain),
     symptom(breathing_problem).
 ```
-It takes input from the user and based on if else loop it displayses output as disease accquired
+It takes input from the user and based on if else loop it displays output as disease accquired

 ## outcome of the project
 -	To develop a simple AI-based diagnostic tool